codeBelt/mobx-local-global-stores/README.md

 - Validate I am following best practice with Mobx and factory functions.
 - Help me understand how to remove `runInAction` from [ToastGlobalStore](https://github.com/codeBelt/mobx-local-global-stores/blob/main/src/stores/toast/ToastGlobalStore.ts) and validate I set up [ToastNotifier](https://github.com/codeBelt/mobx-local-global-stores/blob/main/src/components/ui/toast-notifier/ToastNotifier.tsx) correctly.
-- How to resole some of the `[mobx]` warnings I am getting in the browser console.
-  - You need to run the code locally `npm run dev`
-  - I think it has something to do with factory functions because all but one warning goes away if I use [ES6 Classes](https://github.com/codeBelt/mobx-local-global-stores/tree/es6-classes) with `makeAutoObservable`.